CapsuleEndoscope/EndoSLAM/README.md

 #### 3.3 3D Map Reconstruction

 In this work, we propose and evaluate a hybrid 3D reconstruction technique.
-To exemplify the effectiveness of Endo-SfMLearner, we compare the results of reconstructions on Endo-SfMLearner, SC-SfMLearner and shape from shading method.
+To exemplify the effectiveness of Endo-SfMLearner, we compare the results of reconstructions on Endo-SfMLearner, SC-SfMLearner and shape from shading method in terms of root mean square error(RMSE).

 <p align="center">
 <img align="center"  src='imgs/3drecons.png' width=800/>
 </p>

- As an evaluation metric, root mean square error(RMSE) was used.

 |     Algorithm    | RMSE [cm] |
 |--------------|------------|